disqus/gutter/README.rst

 By default, each switch makes its "am I active?" decision independent of other switches in the Manager (including its parent), and only consults its own conditions to check if it is enabled for the input.
 However, this is not always the case.
 Perhaps you have a cool new feature that is only available to a certain class of user.
 And of *those* users, you want 10% to be be exposed to a different user interface to see how they behave vs the other 90%.

-``chimera`` allows you to set a ``concent`` flag on a switch that instructs it to check its parental switch first, before checking itself.
+``gutter`` allows you to set a ``concent`` flag on a switch that instructs it to check its parental switch first, before checking itself.
 If it checks its parent and it is not enabled for the same input, the switch immediatly returns ``False``.
 If its parent *is* enabled for the input, then the switch will continue and check its own conditions, returning as it would normally.

 For example: